PZL.50 Jastrząb: Design and development

-The project PZL.50 (or PZL P.50) and named Jastrząb (Hawk), started in late 1936.
+The project PZL.50 named Jastrząb (Hawk), started in late 1936.
 The design was accepted by the Air Force Command in 1937 and two prototypes were ordered.
-In June 1938, 300 Mercury VIII engines were also ordered for the PZL, the first to be delivered in June 1939.
+In June 1938, 300 PZL Merkury VIII engines built under license in PZL WS-1 factory were ordered, with first to be delivered in June 1939.
 The engine for the prototype was imported from Great Britain and fitted in September 1938.
 The prototype was almost ready by October, but its completion was delayed by the lack of a retractable landing gear, delivered by the British Dowty firm.
 Due to the delay, the Polish aviation authorities missed the chance of starting flying tests with some temporary fixed landing gear, since Polish industry had not yet produced suitable retractable gears.
 Avia-manufactured undercarriage units were specified for the production series.